GAMS-dev/model-inspector/README.md

 ## How To Get Started

 Before the MII is downloaded and installed please make sure that GAMS is installed.
 Details on how to install GAMS can be found on the [download page](https://www.gams.com/download/).
 Please make sure that the `PATH` variable is set during the GAMS installation.
 If this is not done on your system you have to copy the MII to the GAMS system directory.

-First download the latest version from the release page at [GitHub](https://github.com/GAMS-dev/gams-mii/releases).
+Details on adding GAMS to the path can be found in the [GAMS documentation](https://www.gams.com/latest/docs/UG_MAIN.html#UG_INSTALL).

+When GAMS has been successfully installed the MII needs to be downloaded.
+All the MII releases can be found on [GitHub](https://github.com/GAMS-dev/gams-mii/releases), but the recommendation is that the latest version is used.

-Secondly install the MII on your system.
-If you did not add GAMS to the `PATH` please copy/move the MII to the GAMS system directory; otherwise our recommendations are...
+Now the MII needs to be installed.
+If you did not add GAMS to the `PATH` please copy/move the MII to the GAMS system directory; otherwise our recommendations are

 - **Windows**
+  - Extract the archive, e.g. `GAMS_MII-0.4.9-x86_64.zip`
-  - Extract the archive and move the MII directory to your prefered location.
+  - Move the MII directory to your prefered location.
   - Navigate into the directory and run the `mii.exe`
 - **Linux**
-  - Move the AppImage to your prefered location
+  - Move the AppImage (`GAMS_MII-0.4.9-x86_64.AppImage`) to your prefered location
-  - Make the AppImage executable: `chmod +x GAMS_MII-0.2.2-x86_64.AppImage`
+  - Make the AppImage executable: `chmod +x GAMS_MII-0.4.9-x86_64.AppImage`
-  - Run the MII: `./GAMS_MII-0.2.2-x86_64.AppImage`
+  - Run the MII: `./GAMS_MII-0.4.9-x86_64.AppImage`
+- **macOS x86 (Intel)**
+  - Open the dmg, e.g. `GAMS_MII-0.4.9-x86_64.dmg`
+  - Run the MII by double clicking on the MII icon
-- **macOS**
+- **macOS M (ARM)**
-  - Open the dmg, e.g. `GAMS_MII-0.2.2-x86_64.dmg`
+  - Open the dmg, e.g. `GAMS_MII-0.4.9-arm_64.dmg`
   - Run the MII by double clicking on the MII icon

 ## How to use